 So the stories adjust to make distribution the problem, not absolute numbers.
 Then efficiency will close the gap, and innovation will transcend limits.

-Civilisation stumbles and fails not because the mathematics are unknown but because the ruling stories refuse to update until circumstances force catastrophic adjustment.
+Civilisation stumbles and fails not because the mathematics are unknown, but because the ruling stories refuse to update until circumstances force catastrophic adjustment.

 Here is a story change that worked.